uktamjon-komilov/bounce_ball_reimagined_privacy/README.md

 ### Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [your contact email address].
+If you have any questions or concerns about this Privacy Policy, please contact us at softoptions.mobile@gmail.com.

 ---

-This privacy policy is hosted on GitHub and linked in the settings of [Your Game's Name] on the Play Market.
+This privacy policy is hosted on GitHub and linked in the settings of "Bounce Ball: Reimagined" on the Play Market.